Beasley Homestead

-The Beasley Homestead is a historic house and farmstead on US Highway 71 Business (US 71B) in Bethel Heights, Arkansas.
+The Beasley Homestead is a historic house and farmstead on US Highway 71 Business (US 71B) in Springdale, Arkansas.
 The main house, a Bungalow-style single-story structure built in 1927, is of a type common to Benton County in the 1920s.
 The outbuildings of the farmstead, including a barn, machine shed, and chicken house, were built at the same time and with similar detailing.
 The complex makes a rare complete and well-preserved farmstead from the period.

 The house was listed on the National Register of Historic Places in 1988.